 The Cotswolds boast the most picturesque villages and the most charming cottages.
 The region prospered thanks to the wool trade in the Middle Ages and most Cotswold villages date back to then.
 Located north of Bath and Bristol, the South Cotswolds offer the ideal escape to British quintessence and beautiful countryside.

-For the perfect day trip or weekend away, I would recommend visiting the following 6 picturesque villages in the South Cotswolds.
-With their maze of quaint streets and plethora of honey-coloured stone cottages, these picture-perfect villages are a delight to explore.
+For the perfect day trip or weekend away, I would recommend visiting the following 6 prettiest villages in the South Cotswolds.
+With their maze of quaint streets and plethora of honey-coloured stone cottages, these picture-perfect villages are the best places to visit in the Cotswolds and a delight to explore.

 1. Castle Combe